yoonmoonsick/dnd2024/README.md

 ### Shadowmaster

 ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/ClassIcons%20300/hotbar%20140/Shadowmaster.png?raw=true)

+>Belial rules Gehennom, the City of Darkness.
+He strives to rule Hell through poison, torture, and assassination.
+His illriggers strike from the shadows or use deception to earn high-ranking positions close to powerful rulers.
+Many Shadowmasters run networks of spies and assassins who have no idea of the infernal provenance of their leader.
+>
+>Shadowmasters are sworn not to reveal their true allegiance, and if need be, they must take their own lives to fulfill this oath.
+Many Shadowmasters prepare elaborate plans for their own assassination so that, should they risk discovery, their assassination obscures the truth.
+Of course, these killers never learn they were hired by their deceased target.

 #### Level 3: Marked for Death
 You are particularly skilled against foes you mark for death.
 You have advantage on your first attack against an interdicted creature on each of your turns.